GeodataTools/geodata/doc/mask/mask_creation_workflow.md

 By default, its `shape_value` parameter is 1, indicating that we are only interested in finding all groups of cells with value 1 (suitable) for elimination.
 We specify the threshold with the `min_area` parameter.

 Note: the `filter_area` method may take a long time (5 or more minutes depending on the complexity of your layer and your computational setup).
-The method relies upon `rasterio.rasterize`, see performance notes: https://rasterio.readthedocs.io/en/latest/api/rasterio.features.html#rasterio.features.rasterize
+The method relies upon `rasterio.rasterize`, see performance notes on the rasterio [documentation](https://rasterio.readthedocs.io/en/latest/api/rasterio.features.html#rasterio.features.rasterize)

 For example, if we focus on Guangdong province in Southern China from the merged mask, we notice that there are many small islands in the ocean that are marked as suitable areas.
 We want to exclude these small regions from our merged mask.